fssa-batch3/ajaikumar.nataraj__web_project/README.md

 4. Admin Page
-   -> Create the details (user and product) (Completed) -> Read the details (user and product) (completed) -> Update the availability of products, transportation details, etc,... (yet to complete) -> Delete the product customer details. (yet to complete)
+   -> Create the details (user and product) (Completed) -> Read the details (user and product) (completed) -> Update the availability of products, transportation details, etc,...
+(Completed) -> Delete the product customer details.
+(Completed)

 5. Comment crud
    -> Create the comment (Completed)